arianajdari/llamba/README.md

  $ python3 benchmarks.py
 ```

+## Viewing of Benchmarks

+If you would like to view the benchmarks without running the tests, head to measurements folder.

 ## Usage of LLAMBA

 Since LLAMBA is a header only library, it is enough to include its headers in the project.
 After including them, create a .cpp file and paste the following code: